bearsunday/bearsunday.github.io/documentation/en/injector.md

 $injector = Inject::create([new AppModule]);
 ```

 The above script is a simplification of the following.
-So that the injector can manually inject it's own dependencies the injector dependencies are passed to the constructor.
+So that the injector can manually inject its own dependencies the injector dependencies are passed to the constructor.
 They are both dependent on the interface and can be interchanged.

 ```